 Easier for Francophones to immigrate to English Canada

-Easier for Francophones to immigrate to English Canada - AfriCan Immigration & Education
+Easier for Francophones to immigrate to English Canada - AfriCan

 On September 2, 2022, Joe El Ghazouli applied for permanent residency in Canada.
 Everywhere, except in Quebec.
 In December, three months later, he was admitted.
 And on February 9, he landed in Halifax, Nova Scotia.